-Annual Fuel Utilization Efficiency (AFUE) - A measure of the efficiency of gas or oil fired furnaces Furnaces and boilers Boilers calculated as the furnace-Furnace heating energy output divided by fuel energy input.
+Annual Fuel Utilization Efficiency (AFUE) - A measure of the efficiency of gas or oil fired Furnaces and Boilers calculated as the Furnace heating energy output divided by fuel energy input.
 AFUE does not include electrical energy for fans, or electronic ignition systems (see also Electric Auxiliary Energy).